moehreag/dtaplot/README.md

 ### Notes

-- When exporting images note that the resulting image will have the resolution of the currently displayed graph pane.
-This means that if you increase the window size, the resolution will get higher.
+- In case the resolution of an exported image is too little for your taste, the window size and the resolution will get higher.

 ### Screenshots